 Reality Drift — Explaining Modern Experience

-Rather than analyzing systems directly, this section translates abstract concepts into lived experience.
+Rather than analyzing systems directly, this section translates abstract concepts into lived experience, showing how shifts in attention, media, and information environments reshape perception, interaction, and meaning.

 Common Experiences, Structurally Explained